Southern Rivers Region, GA Land for Sale

 Southern Rivers Region, GA Land Information

-LandWatch lists thousands of farms, ranches and other rural acreage for sale in Georgia's Southern Rivers region, including farms, ranches, land for homesites, land auctions and more.
-Based on recent LandWatch data, the Southern Rivers region of Georgia ranks second in the state for the total acreage currently for sale.
-Recent data from LandWatch shows about $2 billion of rural land listings for sale in Georgia's Southern Rivers region.
-With thousands of properties and rural land for sale in the area, these land listings account for some 112,686 acres of rural land and property for sale.
-The average price of land and ranches for sale here is $456,838.
-You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in Georgia's Southern Rivers region.
-Also, sign up for our land-for-sale email alerts and never miss out on a new listing in the Southern Rivers region of Georgia again!
+LandWatch includes thousands of land listings and ranches for sale in the Southern Rivers region of Georgia, including farms, ranches, land for homesites, land auctions and more.
+Based on recent LandWatch data, the Southern Rivers region of Georgia ranks second in the state for the combined acres currently for sale.
+LandWatch recently had about $2 billion of rural property, ranches, farms and hunting land for sale in Georgia's Southern Rivers region.
+With thousands of properties and rural land for sale in the area, these land listings comprise more than 122,000 acres of land for sale.
+The average price of land and ranches for sale here is $455,815.
+You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in the Southern Rivers region of Georgia.
+Sign up, too, for our land-for-sale email alerts to get notifications about new land listings matching your search parameters Georgia's Southern Rivers region!
 Visit LandWatch's Georgia land for sale page to browse more listings for sale throughout the Peach State.

 Read More about Southern Rivers Region, GA land